 LGBT FINANCIAL PLANNING

 The June 26, 2015, historic and momentous Supreme Court verdict (Obergefell v.
-Hodges) permitting same-sex marriage throughout the U.S., will have wide-ranging implications on the financial planning landscape for same-sex couples.
-Whether married or unmarried, same-sex couples will need to consider how relationship status will affect them financially in virtually all planning areas: income taxes, estate/gift, retirement, Social Security, and employee benefits.
+Hodges) permitting same-sex marriage throughout the U.S., has wide-ranging implications on the financial planning landscape for same-sex couples.
+Whether married or unmarried, same-sex couples need to consider how relationship status will affect them financially in virtually all planning areas: income taxes, estate/gift, retirement, Social Security, and employee benefits.